tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/日志管理/配置访问日志_intl_en.md

 2. Click the CLB instance ID to open the **Instance Management** page.
 3. Click the pencil icon in the **Access Log (Layer-7)** module on the **Basic Information** page.
 ![](https://main.qcloudimg.com/raw/b3f9b4276b4ff2f28ac184478ce7964c.png)
 4. In the pop-up **Modify CLS Log Storage Location** window, enable logging and select the destination logset and log topic for access log storage, and then click **Submit**.
-If you haven't created a logset or log topic yet, please [create relevant resources](https://console.cloud.tencent.com/cls/logset) and then select them as the storage location.
+If you haven't created a logset or log topic yet, [create relevant resources](https://console.cloud.tencent.com/cls/logset) and then select them as the storage location.
 ![](https://main.qcloudimg.com/raw/33386c84ae812881548d1b621fbe6a70.png)
->?You are recommended to use a log topic marked with "CLB" in the clb_logset logset.
-The differences between a log topic marked with "CLB" and a common one are:
+>?We recommend you use a log topic marked with **CLB** in the clb_logset logset.
+The differences between a log topic marked with **CLB** and a common one are:
->- CLB log topics can automatically create an index, while a common log topic requires manual index creation.
+>- **CLB** log topics can automatically create an index, while a common log topic requires manual index creation.
->- A dashboard is provided for CLB log topics by default, but needs to be manually configured for a common log topic.
+>- A dashboard is provided for **CLB** log topics by default, but needs to be manually configured for a common log topic.
-6. Click the logset or log topic to redirect to the log search page in CLS.
+5. Click the logset or log topic to redirect to the log search page in CLS.
-7. (Optional) To disable logging, click the pencil icon to open **Modify CLS Log Storage Location** window, and disable it.
+6. (Optional) To disable logging, click the pencil icon to open **Modify CLS Log Storage Location** window, and disable it.

 ### Step 2.
 Configure log topic indexes
 >?If the access log is configured for a single instance, you must configure the index for the log topic; otherwise, no logs can be found.